CE / Trainer course

 - Recognizing and Preventing an Overdose

-d.
-What is Naloxone
+b.
+What is Naloxone and Safety Considerations

-g.
+c.
 How Opioids Affect the Central Nervous System

-h.
+d.
 How Naloxone Stops an Overdose

-i.
+e.
 Naloxone Myths and Studies

-j.
-Naloxone Access and Laws
+a.
+Naloxone Laws

 - Naloxone Administration

 a.
-Intranasal Naloxone Administration (ADAPT)
+Intranasal Naloxone Administration

-c.
+b.
 Intramuscular Naloxone Administration

 d.
-General Naloxone Information
+General Naloxone Information and FAQ

 - End Notes and Resources